swiftsoftwaregroup/aws-plugin-for-slurm/README.md

 sudo pip3 install awscli
 ```

-2) Copy the PY files to a folder, such as `$SLURM_ROOT/etc/aws` and make them files executable.
+2) Copy the PY files to a folder, such as `$SLURM_ROOT/etc/aws` and make them executable.
 Adapt the full path to your own context.

 ```bash
 cd /fullpath